 - projects led by farmers, utilising mainly animal waste, supplemented with external waste, crops residues and energy crops.

-But biogas isn't restricted to the agricultural sector, and at the end of 2014, we counted as well: 113 biogas units in landfills, 10 in domestic waste facilities, 87 in Wastewater Treatment Plants (WWTPs) and 80 in water treatment units for industries or agro-industries.
-The Wastewater treatment sector in particular is promising: about 100 WWTPs are already equipped with digesters, and several innovative projects are ongoing, but half the potential (about 1TWh/year) remains to be developed...
+But biogas isn't restricted to the agricultural sector, and mid 2018, we counted as well: 150 biogas units in landfills, 15 in domestic waste facilities, 73 in Wastewater Treatment Plants (WWTPs) and 104 in water treatment units for industries or agro-industries.
+The Wastewater treatment sector in particular is promising: half the potential (about 1TWh/year) remains to be developed...

 The Pays de la Loire and Brittany regions are the first French regions for animal rearing (they account for half of the French cattle and pigs), with a strong presence of agro-industries (one third of the French agro-industrial sector in terms of employees and turnover).
 Therefore, they have naturally a strong potential for anaerobic digestion.
 Available substrates represent about 50 million tonnes of animal manure, close to 2 million tonnes of agro-industrial waste and 2 million tonnes for waste from local authorities.